MrTroble/ShaderPermute/README.md

 ## Current features

-* Generate perumtations from a json
+* Generate permutations from a json
-* Generate SPIR-V code based on glsl code from the given perumtations
+* Generate SPIR-V code based on glsl code from the given permutations
 * Post-process glsl code before compilation via lookups

 ## Example

-if you want the intigrated glsl compiler use the `permute::PermuteGLSL` template
+if you want the integrated glsl compiler use the `permute::PermuteGLSL` template

 ```cpp
   auto &perm = permute::fromFile<permute::PermuteGLSL>("shader.json");